shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 Output: array([0.32387322, 0.22293707]), 0.5468
 ```

-Using the above PCA attribute, I see that 32% of my data's original variance was explained by the 1st component while 22% is explained by the 2nd, meaning my PCA reduced the dimensionality the 8 features while maintaining around 54% of the original variance.
+Using the above PCA attribute, I see that 32% of my data's original variance was explained by the 1st component while 22% is explained by the 2nd.
+Altogether, my PCA reduced the dimensionality the 8 features while maintaining around 54% of the original variance.

+#### PCA - 3D

 Next, I reran my PCA function, this time with three components, using ```Plotly```'s 3D Scatter Plot functionality to display my data.
 The cluster stratifications are much clearer now, with the 3rd component capturing an extra 17.5% of the original data's variance.
 This 3-component transformation of the 8 feature data exhibits a much clear visual cluster distinction while maintaining more than 77% of the original variance.